vickgoodman/infra/devcontainer/README.md

 ## Building your own image

-You can build your own beman devcontainer image with:
+You can build your own Beman devcontainer image with:

 ```bash
 docker build devcontainer/